-The three samples are from the relatively low-strain core of a mafic lens (sample KMZ28), the schistose collar (sample KMZ29) and the mylonitic envelope (sample KMZ30; all collected from 26°48'10'' S 015°57'50'' E).
-All three samples are hornblende, plagioclase and quartz-bearing amphibolites and contain variable proportions of additional chlorite, epidote and sphene (Fig. 3).
-Whereas the similar mineral assemblages and mineral compositions suggest that all three samples were derived from a common protolith, the texture, grain-size and fabric intensity varies dramatically between the samples.
+The three samples are from the relatively low-strain core of a mafic lens (sample KMZ28), the schistose collar (sample KMZ29) and the mylonitic envelope (sample KMZ30; all collected from 26°48'10"S 015°57'50"E).
+All three samples are hornblende-plagioclase-quartz amphibolites, and contain variable proportions of additional chlorite, epidote and sphene (Fig. 3).
+However Whereas the similar mineral assemblages and mineral compositions suggest that all three samples were derived from a common protolith, the texture, grain size and fabric intensity varies dramatically between the samples.

-The low-strain sample KMZ28 is coarse-grained and equigranular, with typical grain sizes on the order of 0.2-1 mm (Fig. 3a).
-The sample is dominated by hornblende, plagioclase and quartz, with chlorite and epidote only present as subordinate and fine-grained phases on the edges of hornblende and plagioclase (Fig. 3d, e).
-Hornblende and plagioclase are weakly aligned, giving the sample a poorly developed gneissose fabric.
-Notably, fine-grained chlorite and epidote do not show a preferred orientation (Fig. 3d, e).
+The low strain sample KMZ28 is coarse-grained and equigranular, with typical grain sizes on the order of 0.2-1 mm (Fig. 3a).
+The sample is dominated by hornblende, plagioclase and quartz, with chlorite and epidote only present as subordinate and fine-grained phases on the edges of hornblende and plagioclase (Fig. 3ad.e).
+Hornblende and plagioclase are weakly aligned, giving the sample a poorly-developed gneissose fabric.
+Notably, fine-grained chlorite and epidote do not appear to show a preferred orientation -(Fig. 3d,e).

-Sample KMZ29 is a medium-grained schist, consisting of elongate hornblende and chlorite-epidote foliae with typical grain sizes on the order of 0.1-0.5 mm (Fig. 3b).
-Some hornblende grains appear to be larger, but are in fact aggregates made up of discrete subgrains (Fig. 3f, g).
-Chlorite foliae form an interconnected network, giving the sample a well-developed schistosity (Fig. 3b, f, g).
-Hornblende and plagio-clase aggregates are elongate and aligned parallel to this fabric (Figs. 3f, g; 4a, b).
-In places, chlorite can be seen to preferentially occur in the pressure shadows of larger porphyroclasts (Fig. 4b, c).
+Sample KMZ29 is a medium-grained schist, consisting of elongated hornblende and chlorite-epidote foliae with typical grain sizes on the order of 0.1-0.5 mm -(Fig. 3b).
+Some hornblende grains appear to be larger, but are in fact aggregates made up of discrete subgrains (e.g. on the left side of Fig. 3bf,g).
+Chlorite foliae form an interconnected network, giving the sample a well-developed schistosity (Fig. 3b,f,g).
+Hornblende and plagioclase aggregates are elongate and aligned parallel to this fabric -(Fig. 4a,b).
+In places, chlorite can be seen to preferentially occur in the pressure shadows of larger porphyroclasts (Fig. 4b,c).